amidos2006/Mario-AI-Framework/README.md

 - Adding the level generator interface
 - Adding the level generators to the framework
 - Better way to check the observation grid Using TileType and SpriteType
+- Adding event history for the game and agent to MarioResults

 ### Missing Features
 - Add more stats to MarioResult class similar to Gameplay Metrics